suraj-bk/Blog/README.md

 # Blog
-A blog built with nodejs, express.js, mongo and jade.
+A blog built using nodejs, express.js, mongo and jade.